jspecify/jspecify/docs/spec.md

     > But in this instance, the null-exclusivity rule (and all rules that it in
     > turn applies) are the [all-worlds] versions.

-    > This special case improves behavior in "the `ImmutableList.Builder` case":
+    > The purpose of this special case is to improve behavior in "the
+    > `ImmutableList.Builder` case": Because `ImmutableList.Builder.add` always
+    > throws `NullPointerException` for a null argument, we would like for
+    > `add(null)` to be a compile error, even under lenient tools.
+    > Unfortunately, without this special case, lenient tools could permit
+    > `add(null)` in unannotated code.
+For an example, read on.
+    >
-    > Consider an unannotated user of that class.
-Its builder will have an
+    > Consider an unannotated user of `ImmutableList.Builder<Foo> builder`.
+Its
-    > element type whose [nullness operator] is `UNSPECIFIED`.
-Without this
+    > type argument `Foo` will have a [nullness operator] of `UNSPECIFIED`.
-    > special case, `builder.add(objectUnionNull)` would pass the subtyping
+    > Without this special case, the parameter of `builder.add` would have a
+    > nullness operator of `UNSPECIFIED`, too.
+Then, when a lenient tool applies
-    > check in the [some-world] version.
-This would happen even though we have
+    > the [some-world] subtyping check to `builder.add(null)`, the check would
-    > enough information to know that the parameter to `add` is universally
-    > null-exclusive, regardless of world.
-The special case here makes that
-    > subtyping check fail, as desired.
+    > pass.
+    >
+    > To solve this, we need a special case for substitution for null-exclusive
+    > type parameters like the one on `ImmutableList.Builder`.
+That special case
+    > needs to produce a type with a nullness operator other than `UNSPECIFIED`.
+    > One valid option is to produce `NO_CHANGE`.
+We, however, happened to
+    > choose `MINUS_NULL`: That choice lets tools produce errors directly on the
+    > site of `builder.add(null)`, even in the case of an invalid declaration
+    > `ImmutableList.Builder<@Nullable Foo>`.
+This choice follows Kotlin's
+    > precedent.

 -   Otherwise, replace `V` with the result of applying the nullness operator of `V` to `Aᵢ`.